 Comment on page

-- Identify, invite, or select contributions of relevant research that is publicly hosted on any open platform or archive in any format.
+- Identify or invite contributions of relevant research that is publicly hosted on any open platform or archive in any format .

-- Allow evaluators to choose if they wish to remain anonymous or to "sign" their reviews.
+- Note: We currently allow evaluators to choose if they wish to remain anonymous, or to 'sign their reviews.'

 - Aim to be as transparent as possible in these processes.

-- 4.A pool of Evaluators (who will be paid for their time and their work; we also draw evaluators from outside this pool)
+- 3.a pool of Reviewers (who will be paid for their time; we may draw reviewers from outside this pool, of course).

-We are looking for high-quality, globally-pivotal research projects to evaluate, particularly those embodying open science practices and innovative formats.
-We are putting out a call for relevant research.
-Please suggest research here.
-(We offer bounties and prizes for useful suggestions – see note.)
-For details of what we are looking for, and some potential examples, see this post and accompanying links.
+We are also looking for high-quality, globally-pivotal research projects to evaluate, particularly those embodying open science practices and innovative formats.
+We are putting out an informal call for relevant research, with small bounty prizes for suggestions.
+You can suggest your own work, or other authors or projects.
+For details of the prizes, what we are looking for, and give some potential examples, see this post, and accompanying links.